A. B. Freeman School of Business

 The BSM program mission is to educate socially responsible business leaders with the intellectual capital necessary to succeed in a technologically sophisticated and dynamic global business environment.
 We accomplish this goal by building a creative and rigorous business curriculum on the foundation of a broad liberal arts education.
 The faculty designed the curriculum to stimulate students’ intellectual curiosity and to emphasize the skills and values necessary for them to continuously learn, adapt and ultimately advance to positions of leadership.

-Freeman offers various majors, minors and specializations within the Bachelor of Science in Management program.
-From finance to marketing, the BSM curriculum for each major includes a focus on international business, preparing students to compete and lead in the complex global marketplace.
+Freeman offers various majors, minors and certificates within the Bachelor of Science in Management program.
+The BSM curriculum for each major prepares students to compete and lead in the complex global marketplace.

 In addition to meeting the requirements of Newcomb-Tulane College, students seeking the BSM must fulfill the following requirements: